Will Yahoo breach finally get us past the password?

 READ MORE :

 Security-conscious websites never store passwords themselves — only hashes.
 When the user logs on, the password is encrypted the same way it was when the password was first entered, and the website compares the hash of the password entered with the hash it has stored.
 If they match, it means the correct password was entered.
-In theory, hashing should protect stolen passwords since it’s all but impossible to derive a plaintext password from a hash mathematically.
-But special “cracker” software can be used on stolen data in what’s called a “brute force” attack.
+In theory, hashing should protect stolen passwords since it’s impossible to mathematically derive a plaintext password from a hash.
+But special “cracker” software can be used on stolen data in a “brute force” attack.

 Most websites limit the number of attempts to log on — making it impossible to guess the password.
-But once the hashes have been stolen, there’s no limit to the number of guesses that can be made, and cracker programs keep producing hashes of possible passwords — guessing as many as hundreds of times a second — until they guess correctly and the hashes match.
-Cracker software is typically programmed to guess commonly used passwords first, then go through the dictionary and lists of proper names, then try combinations of words or words and numbers.
-They can even be programmed to try all those guesses with zeros in place of O’s, ones in place of L’s, and so on.
+But once the hashes have been stolen, there’s no limit to the number of guesses that can be made, and cracker programs keep producing hashes of possible passwords — guessing as many as hundreds of times a second — until they think correctly and the hashes match.
+Cracker software is typically programmed to think of commonly used passwords first, then go through the dictionary and lists of proper names, and then try combinations of words or words and numbers.
+They can even be programmed to try all those guesses with zeros in place of Os, ones in the area of Ls, and so on.

-Phishing or social engineering involves tricking a user into giving up their password, for example, on a fake website carefully designed to look like your bank’s real login page.
-Replay attacks rely on the fact that most users also ignore advice not to use the same password for multiple sites or accounts.
-That means if a hacker has the password for a user’s email account, they can try it on social media or even financial accounts, too.
-For several years, Gmail, Facebook, and many other large online service providers, following the lead of banks and other financial institutions, have offered additional security in the form of what amounts to a second password — a code-number or PIN that’s sent via SMS to the user’s mobile phone.
+Phishing or social engineering involves tricking a user into giving up their password, for example, on a fake website designed to look like your bank’s real login page.
+Replay attacks rely on most users ignoring or advising not to use the same password for multiple sites or accounts.
+That means if a hacker has a user’s email account password, they can also try it on social media or even financial statements.
+For several years, Gmail, Facebook, and many other large online service providers, following the lead of banks and other financial institutions, have offered additional security in the form of what amounts to a second password — a code number or PIN that’s sent via SMS to the user’s mobile phone.

 Dennis Bailey